-Imran Khan: Run out?
+Has Imran Khan’s political movement been ‘run out’?

 Filmmaker Karim Shah was holding the camera that day and knew Khan wasn’t talking about conventional politics.
 Khan believed something radical was needed to change Pakistan.
 More than a decade later, the former cricket star had won Pakistan’s premiership, was removed from power and had even taken a bullet.

 Amid allegations of corruption and other wrongdoing, Khan spoke with People & Power as we began to follow him for a fourth film before he was jailed in August last year.
 His party, Pakistan Tehreek-e-Insaaf, or PTI, has been accused of inciting violent protests and faced a harsh crackdown.
 Khan has been sentenced in several criminal cases, and his party’s symbol has been kept off the ballot in long-delayed national elections.
-So is this the end of his political movement?
+So has his political movement been ‘run out’?